johnny353535/yoi/docs/_pages/behaviours/scrollFx.md

 # Scrollfx

-<p class="intro">Use this Behaviour to add effects or transitions to elements when they enter or leave the viewport while scrolling.</p>
+<p class="intro">Adds effects or transitions to elements once they enter or leave the viewport while scrolling.</p>

 ## Parameters